|Guaranteed ATAR||90 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 This course can help you become a:

-At Curtin Business School, working practitioners bring degree programs to life.
+Within the Faculty of Business and Law, working practitioners bring degree programs to life.
 You'll be motivated by the real-life stories and industry exposure.
 In this new LLB degree, high-quality teaching staff aim to give you first-hand insight and knowledge of the legal profession.
 In addition to covering the foundational areas of legal knowledge, the Curtin LLB offers a unique opportunity for you to choose optional units that focus on high demand areas for law graduates.
 These are mining, resources and energy law or governance and regulatory compliance.

 Although this degree is an undergraduate program consisting of four years' study, high achieving students will be able to fast-track their studies through a trimester system following the first year, so they can graduate in three years.